 Even with proper maintenance and inspection, your timing belt can fail without notice.
 A broken timing belt will cause your engine to shut off.
 You'll want to steer to the shoulder or to safety whenever possible.
 Depending on the type of engine your vehicle has, a broken timing belt occurring while driving can cause additional damage to the engine.
 Below are some of the mechanical failures you may experience:

 If you notice any of these signs in your vehicle, come to 27th St. Automotive in Boise as soon as you can!
 Our Quality technicians will take a detailed look into your timing belt and resolve any issues you may be experiencing with your vehicle.

 Your Quality Shop for Timing Belt Replacement

-Whether you drive a Subaru, Ford, Toyota, Honda, or another type of vehicle, eventually you may need a timing belt replacement.
+Whether you drive a Ford, Honda, Chevrolet, Nissan, or another type of vehicle, eventually you may need a timing belt replacement.
 If you are near the 83702 area, look no further than 27th St. Automotive.
 Ever since 2008, our team of Reliable technicians have performed many timing belt replacements and inspections.
 They will work diligently to ensure that your timing belt is working properly.
 From Maintenance & Electrical Diagnostic to Brakes, we have an extensive list of services we can perform on your vehicle.

 Reasons You Should Do Business With Us: